E-Wallets: How, Why and Why Not

 However, there were limits in the maximum amount that could be added to the wallet which have been raised now owing to the high demand for e-wallet transactions.

-A PayTm account holder can also transfer money to a beneficiary who also has a registered account on PayTm very easily by entering their registered mobile number and the amount to transferred from their PayTm Wallet.
+A Paytm account holder can also transfer money to a beneficiary who also has a registered account on Paytm very easily by entering their registered mobile number and the amount transferred from their Paytm wallet.
 Besides that, there are options to send money to someone’s bank account as well.

 There is also the safety factor in using an e-wallet.
 The users do not have to fret about saving bank or card details.
 Furthermore, these e-wallets also offer consumers discounts and cash-back very often, although into the same wallet.

 With these attractive features, E-wallets have taken the leap ever since Demonetisation materialized.